Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Finding Uncertainty Sets for Boundedly Rational Agents

 or more general coarse-correlated equilibria (CCE):

-Here, coarse-correlated equilibria describe more general joint strategies for the agents $i=1,\ldots,\numplayers$, such as coordination based on shared information.
+Here, coarse-correlated equilibria describe more general joint strategies, such as coordination based on shared information.

 \paragraph{Computational Hardness.} Unfortunately, optimizing the robustness objective in Equation \ref{eq:nested_opt} is neither tractable with \MNE{} nor \CCE{}.
-Finding a worst-case \MNE{}/\CCE{} for a utility function $\utility_0$ is equivalent to the NP-Hard problem of finding a \MNE{}/\CCE{} that maximizes a linear objective $\specutility$, such as negative utility $\specutility = - \utility_0$ \cite{daskalakis_complexity_2009,papadimitriou_computing_2008}.\footnote{We highlight the difference between (1) finding a CCE without any additional constraints, which can be done in polynomial time \cite{papadimitriou_computing_2008}, and (2) finding a CCE that also satisfies the constraint of maximizing a function $\specutility$.} This hardness goes beyond maximizing $\specutility$; simply finding any CCE that does not minimize $\specutility$ is NP-hard \cite{barman_finding_2015}.
-Specifically, consider the decision problem $\decproblem$ of determining whether a game $G$ (under our assumptions) admits a coarse correlated equilibrium $\bfstrat$ such that,
+Finding the \MNE{}/\CCE{} that minimizes a utility function $\utility_0$ is equivalent to the NP-hard problem of finding a \MNE{}/\CCE{} that maximizes a linear social welfare objective $\specutility$ \cite{daskalakis_complexity_2009,papadimitriou_computing_2008}; we will set $\specutility = - \utility_0$ for convenience.
+Beyond maximizing $\specutility$, simply finding a CCE that does not minimize $\specutility$ is NP-hard \cite{barman_finding_2015}.
+Formally, consider the decision problem $\decproblem$ of determining whether a game $G$ (under our assumptions) admits a CCE $\bfstrat$ such that the expectation of $\specutility$, $\overline{\specutility}$, satisfies:

-This problem is NP hard for some choices of $\specutility$, including the social welfare function \cite{barman_finding_2015}.
+This problem is NP-hard for some choices of $\specutility$, including the social welfare function \cite{barman_finding_2015}.
 For our purposes, this implies that even sampling an approximately worst-case equilibria is intractable.
-This means that it is generally impossible to efficiently evaluate our \robustagent{}'s \ourpolicy{} as it is intractable to guarantee sampling anything other than uninformative equilibria behavior.
+This means it could be impossible to efficiently evaluate our \robustagent{}'s \ourpolicy{} as it is intractable to guarantee sampling anything other than uninformative equilibria behavior.